sveltejs/eslint-plugin-svelte3/README.md

 }
 ```

-Then, you'll need to tell the ESLint extension to also lint files with language `html` and to enable autofixing problems.
+Then, you'll need to tell the ESLint extension to also lint files with language `html` and to enable autofixing where possible.
 If you haven't adjusted the `eslint.validate` setting, it defaults to `[ "javascript", "javascriptreact" ]`, so put this in your `settings.json`:

 ```json
 {